Skip to content

 })

-This will send the message to the server, which will in-turn broadcast it to all other clients.
 To broadcast the message to just clients connected on a specific path, such as /receive:

 $('#form').submit(function(e) {